-Pete Davison is a games journalist and critic who has been writing about games both professionally and for pleasure for as long as he can remember.
+Pete Davison has been writing about games both professionally and for pleasure for as long as he can remember.
 His earliest reviews were published in UK-based Atari magazine Page 6 (later New Atari User) and, following a work experience stint on now-defunct PC gaming magazine PC Zone (during which he wrote a review of the non-3D-accelerated version of Virtua Fighter PC and the captions for the screenshots in the “On-Line” section) went on to contribute semi-regularly to both PC Zone and the Official Nintendo Magazine.

 More recently, you’ll have seen Pete’s work in several places across the Internet.
-After leaving his former career of classroom teaching to pursue video games journalism full-time, Pete was published on GamePro, GOG.com, Games Are Evil, What They Play, IGN and, most recently, USgamer.
+After leaving his former career of classroom teaching to pursue video games journalism full-time, Pete has had work published on GamePro, GOG.com, Games Are Evil, What They Play, IGN, USgamer, Glixel and Nintendo Life.

 A longstanding love for Japanese video games is what spurred Pete on to develop MoeGamer.
 He believes strongly that modern Japanese interactive entertainment is an underappreciated and underexplored aspect of the games business as a whole, and hopes to help redress the balance in his own small way — a process he started with regular JRPG and visual novel columns at Games Are Evil (now being republished right here), and subsequently continued with a regular Japanese gaming column at USgamer.